Local correlation entropy: Preliminaries

 In the following we summarize some of the known results which will be used later.
 The first one was in fact proved in \cite[p.~355]{takens1983invariants}, see also \cite[Lemma~2.14]{verbitskiy2000phdthesis}. \begin{proposition}[\cite{takens1983invariants}] Let $(X,f)$ be a dynamical system.
-Then, for every $f$-invariant measure $\mu$,

-\end{proposition} Correlation entropy $\entru(f,\mu)$ can be strictly smaller than measure-theoretic entropy.
+Then, for every $f$-invariant measure $\mu$, \begin{linenomath} \end{linenomath} \end{proposition} Correlation entropy $\entru(f,\mu)$ can be strictly smaller than measure-theoretic entropy.
 For example, in \cite[Example~2.28]{verbitskiy2000phdthesis} the author constructs a subshift $(X,\sigma)$ with invariant measure $\mu$ such that $\entr(f,\mu)=0$ and $h_\mu(f) >0$.